pebble-dev/pebble-dev.github.io/_posts/2018-02-02-rebble-web-services.md

 ability to reply to text messages on iOS.
 Unfortunately, there is no way that we can provide this service.
 Pebble also provided email actions by requesting access to your email account.
 The privacy and security implications of having this access are greater than we are willing to tolerate.
-As such, we will not be providing either iOS or email action support.
+As such, we will not be providing either SMS or email action support for iOS.

 ## CloudPebble